A Resource Theory of Quantum Measurements

 \end{definition} This order is clearly reflexive: $\vec{E}\geq \vec{E}$ for all POVMs.
 Since the composition of two column stochastic matrices is also column stochastic, the order is transitive.
 Thus definition~\ref{def:preorder} specifies a preorder.
+Since the gremlin operations in effect implement a stochastic transformation, from here onward, we refer to the `gremlin operations' as `stochastic operations'.

 The preorder immediately gives rise to equivalence classes: \begin{definition}[Equivalence class] We say that two POVMs $\vec{E}$ and $\vec{F}$ are \emph{equivalent}, $\vec{E}\sim \vec{F}$ if

 In this case we say that $\vec{E}$ and $\vec{F}$ belong to the same \emph{equivalence class} $\mathcal{E}$. \end{definition} We can define the canonical form of any equivalence class, as a POVM without any unnecessary repetitions.
 This is known as `minimal sufficiency' in \cite{Kuramochi2015}. \begin{definition}[Canonical Representation] A \emph{canonical representative} of an equivalence $\mathcal{E}$ is any POVM $\vec{E}\in \mathcal{E}$ where if $E_{i},E_{j}$ are elements of $\vec{E}$ then $E_{i}\not\propto E_{j}$ for $i\ne j$. \end{definition} Clearly an equivalence class has multiple canonical representatives, all of which are related by permutation matrices.
 The only equivalence class with a single canonical representative is the class containing the trivial measurement $\left(\mathbbm{1}\right)$.\\